ChrisPenner/ChrisPenner.github.io/site/posts/advent-of-optics-02.md

     print result
 ```

 This runs ONE iteration of our program, but we'll need to run the program until completion!
-The perfect combinator for this is `whileM`:
+The perfect combinator for this is `untilM`:

 ```haskell
 untilM :: Monad m => m a -> m Bool -> m [a]